jceha/NewWebPage/README.md

 # Research
 ## Interests
-My main research interests lie in the advancement of the cognitive neuroscience and human-machine interaction fields.
-I am intruiged by cognition and by increasing our understanding of it I would like to apply that knowledge to improving the communcation between humans and computers.

-Such topics as brain-computer interfaces and human-robot interaction interest me.
+My research interests lie in cognitive neuroscience and human-computer interaction.
+By increasing our understanding of cognition I would like to develop innovative, intuitive interfaces.
+I am particularly interested in brain-computer interfaces and human-robot interaction.
 The focus of my Ph.D. will be on curiosity and its application to robotics.

 ## Publications